raford/FLITRAP/README.md

 * Congratulations!
 You can now use FLITrap to find information about different BDSC stock numbers.

 ### Downloading all of the files
-In order to run FLITrap without downloading a standalone version of FLITrap, you will need to download the "master-flitrap" zip.
-This can be accomplished by following the steps below.
+In order to run FLITrap without downloading a standalone version of FLITrap, you will need to download the `master-flitrap.zip.` This can be accomplished by following the steps below.
+Note: You will need to have the scientific Python stack installed on your machine to run a nonstandalone version of FLITrap.

 * Download the `flitrap-master.zip` as seen below (by clicking the button in the red box).
 ![](http://i.imgur.com/gyrclLg.png)